-- 16.1 Adjudicators must provide ODACC with a draft Determination within 25 days of the Claimant providing all documentation to the Adjudicator upon which the Claimant intends to rely. - 16.2 Adjudicators must provide a copy of the final Determination to the Parties as required by the Act and Regulations, and must provide a copy to ODACC on the same day. - 16.3 If an Adjudicator plans to resign from an adjudication, he or she must notify ODACC in writing one day prior to the day that the Adjudicator so advises the Parties. - 16.4 If an Adjudicator needs to make a typographical correction to a Determination, the Adjudicator must provide a copy of the corrected Determination to ODACC on the same day as it is provided to the Parties. - 16.5 If an Adjudicator has reason to believe that the fees for the adjudication will exceed the fees that were estimated at the start of the adjudication, the Adjudicator must immediately notify ODACC in writing. - 16.6 For adjudications that are conducted on an hourly basis, the Adjudicator must provide his or her hours, fees and extra costs, if any, to ODACC within 5 days of the release of the Determination to the Parties. - 16.7 Adjudicators agree to conduct all adjudications commenced under the Act through ODACC.
+- 16.1 Adjudicators must provide ODACC with a draft Determination within 25 days of the Claimant providing all documentation to the Adjudicator upon which the Claimant intends to rely or in the case of a Determination due date extension no later than five days from the extended Determination due date. - 16.2 Adjudicators must provide a copy of the final Determination to the Parties as required by the Act and Regulations, and must provide a copy to ODAC2C on the same day. - 16.3 If an Adjudicator plans to resign from an adjudication, he or she must notify ODACC in writing one day prior to the day that the Adjudicator so advises the Parties. - 16.4 If an Adjudicator needs to make a typographical correction to a Determination, the Adjudicator must provide a copy of the corrected Determination to ODACC on the same day as it is provided to the Parties. - 16.5 If an Adjudicator has reason to believe that the fees for the adjudication will exceed the fees that were estimated at the start of the adjudication, the Adjudicator must immediately notify ODACC in writing. - 16.6 For adjudications that are conducted on an hourly basis, the Adjudicator must provide his or her hours, fees and extra costs, if any, to ODACC within 5 days of the release of the Determination to the Parties.

+16.7 Adjudicators agree to conduct all adjudications commenced under the Act through ODACC.